shanhaiying/Ketangpai2.0/README.md

 (password encrypt as MD5 before sending to the server and saved as MD5 in the database)

 * Login as Teacher

+### Jul 16, 2016
+*the following functions have been added*

+* save and change personal information

+* Teacher can create course now